BruceBuckland/SignIn-awsmhh/README.md

 - This app uses an AWSSignInProvider class called AWSCUPIdPSignInProvider that allows authentication using Cognito Your User Pools.
 If you want to write your own AWSSignInProvider for another IdentityProvider this class provides a model

 ##### Changes to aws/mobile-hub-helper
 - The following changes were required and have been made.
-If you want to use user pools or developer identities and/or link identities, these are fixes.
-If you want to use only google or facebook, and one at a time these are enhancements.
+If you want to use user pools or developer identities and/or link identities, these are needed fixes.
     -   Expose the required method completeLogin and allow AWSSignInProvider's to resume sessions when the app restarts (in addition to the hard-coded Google and Facebook).
 Required to allow a swift AWSSignInManager (without using bridging headers).
     -   Enhancement to provide currentSignInProvider externally to AWSIdentityManager (via the currentSignInProvider and providerKey methods) so that Cognito User Pools providers (and developer providers) can manage signup, signin, update attributes, forgot password etc.  To do those you need to be get at your user pool from within the app (unless you want to do the web redirection approach used by google and facebook (which is unnecessarily complex for developer providers).
     -   The mobile-hub-helper has a hard-coded affinity for Google+ and Facebook.
 Only those two providers may resume sessions using AWSIdentityManager.
 While it is possible to try to go around AWSIdentityManager and AWSMobileClient using appDelegate code, a better solution is to make AWSIdentityManager resume any type of session that any AWSSignInProvider produces.
 Added a SignInProviderKeyDictionary entry to Info.plist.
 This dictionary relates AWSSignInProvider class names to keys stored in NSUserDefaults, instead of just hard coding "Google" and "Facebook".